 Following the discussion generated in Spanish social networks regarding the use of Stamphoto, we would like to thank all the people concerned on analysing our application.
 In order for us to improve our services and solutions it is essential to obtain constructive criticism.
 In order for us to improve our services and solutions it is essential to obtain constructive criticism.
 So first and foremost, thanks.

-That being said, and although we cannot held responsible, we do need to take all possible measures in order to minimize the risk of individuals intending to make any unlawful use of the application could somehow succeed.
+That being said, and although we cannot hold responsible, we do need to take all possible measures in order to minimize the risk of individuals intending to make any unlawful use of the application could somehow succeed.
 Thus, we are going to upgrade the application to be able to obtain such information.
-We are also working on a package of measures for Stamphoto version 2 (scheduled to take place next October), so that we can gradually improve the security against anti maleficent users, those coming from the the dark side ; )
+We are also working on a package of measures for Stamphoto version 2 (scheduled to take place next October), so that we can gradually improve the security against anti-maleficent users, those coming from the dark side ; )

 That’s always been and is our task, in order to continue working on meeting our customers’ needs.